-I really thought I was some sort of genius when the other day I thought of this idea.
-“OMG a philly cheesesteak has bell peppers in it, what if we just stuffed all the goodies into one” So, I eagerly google my brilliant idea to see if I am the first one to do such a thing and, it turns out I am not the only brilliant human there is out there… a lot of people have already thought of and executed my new idea.
+I really thought I was some sort of genius when the other day I thought of this idea for these Philly Cheesesteak Stuffed Bell Peppers.
+“OMG a Philly cheesesteak has bell peppers in it, what if we just stuffed all the goodies into one.”
+So, I eagerly google my brilliant idea to see if I am the first one to do such a thing and, it turns out I am not the only brilliant human there is out there… a lot of people have already thought of and executed my new idea.
 Womp, womp.
 BUT anyway, I did my own take on it, after much research on the perfect real Philly cheesesteak mixture, I just took out those delicious, cushy buns and stuffed it into a low-carb, super healthy bell pepper.
 They are SO GOOD!
-You guys gotta try this one, I guarantee it will be a crowd pleasure for everyone (even the kiddos!) at your family table!
+You guys gotta try these Philly Cheesesteak Stuffed Bell Peppers, I guarantee it will be a crowd pleasure for everyone (even the kiddos!) at your family table!

 Ingredients (makes 4 stuffed peppers):

 - 1.5 lbs. skirt steak

 - 4 large green bell peppers

 - 1/2 sweet yellow onion, thinly sliced

 - 1 tsp. black pepper

 - 6 slices of provolone (sliced thinly)

 - Large sheet of foil